eccenca/cmem-plugin-pdf-extract/README.md

 ### all_files = False:

-Outputs entities with the extracted data from each file on the path `output` as string in the format of a JSON object:
+Outputs entities with the extracted data from each file on the path `pdf_extract_output` as string in the format of a JSON object:

 ```
 {